Graduate Coursework

 The online learning environment has been carefully devised by expert academics, alongside learning designers and technology specialists, to facilitate an interactive, enjoyable and flexible student experience.

-At the University of Melbourne, you will have access to the best minds and a dynamic peer group.
-Throughout the course you will be able to engage closely with fellow online students and share your knowledge with each other.
+At the University of Melbourne, you will have access to the best minds and a dynamic peer group from across Australia and elsewhere in the world.
+Throughout the course, you will be able to engage closely with fellow students and share your knowledge with one another.

 Gain access to the highest levels of support

-As an online student you’ll receive a high level of administrative, technical and academic support from your initial expression of interest in the course, through to your graduation.
-Our student support team members are dedicated, personal and friendly and they understand that every student experience is unique.
+As an online student, you’ll receive a high level of administrative, technical and academic support, from your initial expression of interest in the course, through to your graduation.
+Our student support team members are dedicated, personable and friendly.
 If a challenge arises, they’ll do everything in their power to assist you so that you can continue to have an excellent learning experience.

 Dedicated online student support consultants can assist with: